 It’s an absolute nightmare when your glasses become covered in white marks from hard water and limescale damage in the dishwasher.
 If you find this is happening to your glasses there are some simple things you can do to prevent this and also some simple steps you can follow to clean existing stains.

-To prevent build up in the first place, pour 1 cup of white vinegar into the dishwasher (if you have

-    glasses that are already streaky then add them to the machine) Set to a normal wash cycle.
+To prevent build up in the first place, pour 1 cup of white vinegar into the dishwasher (if you have glasses that are already streaky then add them to the machine) Set to a normal wash cycle.

 This can be done once every two months to prevent future build-up.
-You can also try a limescale and

-    detergent remover in your dishwasher once a month.
-This will keep glasses streak free and also

-    eliminate lime scale from the inner workings of the machine, allowing it to run more efficiently.
-It

-    is also recommended you use dishwasher detergents that are designed to combat white streaks such as

-    many Finish brand cleaners.
+You can also try a limescale and detergent remover in your dishwasher once a month.
+This will keep glasses streak-free and also eliminate limescale from the inner workings of the machine, allowing it to run more efficiently.
+It is also recommended you use dishwasher detergents that are designed to combat white streaks such as many Finish brand cleaners.

-    Top tip: Most dishwashers when first turned on will fill up a tiny bit and then drain to rinse

-    anything left from previous wash.
-So, it’s best to wait until this first drain is complete before

-    adding bleach, vinegar etc to the wash.
-This way your dishes will properly benefit from the full

-    affect of the added agent.
+Top tip: Most dishwashers when first turned on will fill up a tiny bit and then drain to rinse anything left from a previous wash.
+So, it’s best to wait until this first drain is complete before adding bleach, vinegar etc to the wash.
+This way your dishes will properly benefit from the full effect of the added agent.

 Getting Rid of Build-Up

 If your dishwasher has left white streaks on your glasses.
 There are some things you can do to get rid of this.

 - Put 1 cup of bleach in the bottom of the dishwasher.